beginning of content

 Partners can also experience depression and anxiety during pregnancy and early parenthood.

-You might be going through hormonal changes and have disturbed sleep.
-If your or your partner have previously had depression or anxiety this could make it more likely to happen again.
+If you or your partner have previously had depression or anxiety, this could make it more likely to happen again.
 Having a new baby is a stressful time.

 To ease stress and tension, try:

-If you feel that you’re getting angry, jealous or violent, speak to your doctor or call:
+If you feel that you are getting angry, jealous or violent, speak to your doctor or call:

 You can find more information about managing your emotional wellbeing on Beyond Blue's Healthy Families website.

-If you start thinking about suicide, call an ambulance on triple zero (000) or go to the emergency department.
+If you are thinking about suicide, call an ambulance on triple zero (000) or go to the emergency department.

 Visit Mensline for more information on being a dad.
 They also offer support and counselling services on 1300 78 99 78.